Welcome to Pretend to Be Poor

 Vision.
 A decade after graduating from college, we are seeing the “American dream” for the nightmare it really is.
 Many of our friends are swimming in student loans and consumer debt, and our parents’ generation isn’t doing much better.
 We’re not sure many people can see their financial situation for what it is.
 Almost everyone feels stuck in their circumstances, running like a rat on a wheel to keep up but never getting anywhere.
 Our peers often ask us for financial advice, wanting to know how but not understanding why.
 In this blog we hope to share both with a wider audience.

 Action.
 We genuinely enjoy our lifestyle of pretending to be poor.
 In fact, it feels wrong to call it that, because we aren’t suffering or deprived at all.
 We realize we are rich by any standard.
 But Proverbs uses the phrase, so we will, too.
 Practically, it means we buy used cars (and clothes), shop at discount grocery stores, and favor fixing things over replacing them.
-Simple steps like these can propel you from financial bondage to flexibility.
+Simple steps like these can propel you from financial limitation to flexibility.
 More on these in future posts.

 Flexibility.
 Many people are writing and talking about financial freedom or security, but these concepts are at best misnomers and at worst myths.
 We’ll never be completely in control of the cost of living or our circumstances.
 So instead we’re seeking financial flexibility, or an ability to make life choices without being so limited by expenses (and therefore income).
 Financial flexibility is an accounting term that describes “a company’s ability to react to unexpected expenses and investment opportunities.”
 We find this concept useful for personal finance as well.
-What options would open up if you could live on half your current income?
+What options would open up if you could live on less than your current income?
 If this sounds unrealistic, know that financial flexibility is actually a bit relative–picture a continuum ranging from “I have no options because of my overwhelming debt” to, at the other extreme, “I can choose how to spend my time & money because of my low cost of living.”